dagcybersec/dagcybersec/README.md

 ### Junior Penetration Tester | eJPT | CompTIA Security+

-Offensive security practitioner focused on hands-on penetration testing, Active Directory security, web application testing, and vulnerability research.
+Focused on offensive security, with hands-on experience in Linux and Windows penetration testing, Active Directory, web application security, and vulnerability research.

 ## About